Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Introduction

-The first papers were developed using the areal approach \citep{miaou2003roadway, aguero2006spatial, el2009urban, boulieri2017space}, whereas the network lattice strategy gained popularity during the last years thanks to increasing computing capabilities and the rapid development of open-source spatial databases (such as Open Street Map) that provided the starting point for creating street networks at a wide range of spatial scales \citep{barua2014full, barrington2017world, ma2017multivariate, borgoni2021assessing, briz2021modeling, gilardi2021multivariate}.
+The first papers on spatial road safety analysis were developed using the areal approach \parencite{miaou2003roadway, aguero2006spatial, el2009urban, boulieri2017space}, whereas the network lattice strategy gained popularity during the last years thanks to increasing computing capabilities and the rapid development of open-source spatial databases (such as Open Street Map) that provided the starting point for creating street networks at a wide spatial scales \parencite{barua2014full, barrington2017world, ma2017multivariate, briz2021modeling, Gilardi2022Multivariate}.
 Both frameworks employ spatial smoothing techniques to simplify the estimation process, borrowing strength from neighbouring sites.
 However, in this paper we adopt the network lattice approach because it provides spatially disaggregated results at the street segment level that can be more informative from a social and policy perspective.
-Moreover, the road infrastructure and the traffic volumes, which are key ingredients for road safety models, can be included more naturally in statistical models developed over a network lattice.
-We refer to \citet{lord2010statistical}, \citet{savolainen2011statistical}, and \citet{ziakopoulos2020review} for more historical details, alternative modelling strategies and additional considerations.
+Furthermore, the road infrastructure and the traffic volumes, which are key ingredients for a road safety model, can be included more naturally in statistical models developed over a network lattice.
+We refer to \textcite{lord2010statistical}, \textcite{savolainen2011statistical}, and \textcite{ziakopoulos2020review} for exhaustive historical reviews, descriptions of alternative modelling strategies, and additional considerations.